pedrosatulio/Thermoplasmonics/README.md

 Moreover, the framework integrate optical calculations to a thermal module that uses the [Finite Difference Method (FDM)][#8] to simulate [Direct Absorption Solar Collectors (DASCs)][#9] and extract temperature increase, as well as the device's thermodynamic performance.

-Next, a set of curated tutorials are catalogued to facilitate the use of this tool.
+Next, a set of curated tutorials are cataloged to facilitate the use of this tool.

 ## Tutorials